lcohen730/lcohen730/README.md

 ### Hi there 👋
+I am a recent coding bootcamp graduate and React enthusiast.

+🔭 I’m currently working on an online store for a non-profit in Atlanta, GA called Change Your Story.
+Change Your Story's mission is to assist women and girls in creating positive life outcomes through programs that are relevant, progressive, and empowering.
+The online store will help this organization raise funds to continue helping their community.

+🌱 I’m currently learning about data structures and algorithms on Interview Cake, and I'm learning Typescript on Frontend Masters.

+👯 I’m looking to collaborate on any of my repositories as well as any project you may want some help on!

+⚡ Fun fact: I know 24 digits of pi by heart for no reason.

 <!--
 **lcohen730/lcohen730** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.